Hertha Ayrton: Mathematics and electrical engineering work

 Upon her return to London, Ayrton earned money by teaching and embroidery, ran a club for working girls, and cared for her invalid sister.
 She also put her mathematical skills to practical use – she taught at Notting Hill and Ealing High School, and was also active in devising and solving mathematical problems, many of which were published in "Mathematical Questions and Their Solutions" from the Educational Times.
 In 1884 Ayrton patented a line-divider, an engineering drawing instrument for dividing a line into any number of equal parts and for enlarging and reducing figures.
 The line-divider was her first major invention and, while its primary use was likely for artists for enlarging and diminishing, it was also useful to architects and engineers.
 Ayrton's patent application was financially supported by Louisa Goldsmid and feminist Barbara Bodichon, who together advanced her enough money to take out patents; the invention was shown at the Loan Exhibition of Women's Industries and received much press attention.
-Ayrton's 1884 patent was the first of many – from 1884 until her death, Hertha registered 26 patents: five on mathematical dividers, 13 on arc lamps and electrodes, the rest on the propulsion of air.
+Ayrton's 1884 patent was the first of many – from 1884 until her death, Ayrton registered 26 patents: five on mathematical dividers, 13 on arc lamps and electrodes, the rest on the propulsion of air.

 In 1884 Ayrton began attending evening classes on electricity at Finsbury Technical College, delivered by Professor William Edward Ayrton, a pioneer in electrical engineering and physics education and a fellow of the Royal Society.
 On 6 May 1885 she married her former teacher, and thereafter assisted him with experiments in physics and electricity.
-She also began her own investigation into the characteristics of the electric arc.
+Bodichon and Goldsmid supported Ayrton's British patent application for the line-divider, and they advanced enough money to Ayrton for her to take out British and international patents.
+When Bodichon passed in 1891, Ayrton was deeply affected by this and greived for years aftewards.
+Bodichon left a legacy to Ayrton in her will, which freed up time for Ayrton to continue her original work.
+She hired a housekeeper and used some of the legacy to support her ageing mother.
+Then, she began her own investigation into the characteristics of the electric arc.